 Until recently, I kept my targeted savings accounts at the local credit union where they earned me a paltry 0.35%.
 For the past few months, Get Rich Slowly readers have been urging me to move all of my savings to ING Direct (note: ING Direct is now Capital One 360, which is where I keep my emergency fund.
 “It's easy,” my readers tell me.
 “You can open multiple accounts, give them any name you want, and track them all from the same screen.
 You can even open a checking account!”

 Last month, I finally overcame inertia to try this myself.
 My readers were right: opening multiple accounts at ING Direct is easy.
-(It's probably easy at FNBO Direct and many other online banks, as well.)

-Step one: Choose an account
+Step One: Choose an Account

 First, I logged into my ING Direct account summary page.
 From there, I clicked the big “Open an Account” button.